sylvainbx/rust-book-fr/FRENCH/src/ch12-05-working-with-environment-variables.md

 We should get lines that contain “to” that might have uppercase letters:
 -->

-Nous devrions trouver les lignes qui contiennent “to” qui ont des lettres majuscules :
+Nous devrions trouver cette fois-ci également toutes les lignes qui contiennent “to” écrit avec certaines lettres en majuscule:

 <!--
 <!-- manual-regeneration